akshaynorth/Djangomilestoneproject/README.md

 Deployment write-up
 The Heroku Platform as a Service offering was used to deploy the ComeChop application.
 To deploy the application on the Heroku platform follow these steps:

-Sign on the Heroku site located at: https://www.heroku.com On the dashboard click on the New button, then select Create new app On the application name type: datacentric
-Choose the region and set it to: United States
-Click on the Create App button
-On the dashboard, click on the datacentric application link Click on the Deploy tab
-Click on the GitHub deployment method
-Provide the GitHub repository URL and its credentials On the Automatic Deploys section, select automated deploy and set it to Automated deploys from master On the Heroku dashboard select the Settings tab Navigate to Config Vars and click on Reveal Config Vars Add a new variable named MONGODB_URI and set it to: mongodb+srv://<user:password>@cluster0.7wvuc.mongodb.net/datacentric_db?retryWrites=true&w=majority
-The MongoDB database URI is obtained from the MongoDB as a service offering site where user and password are the configured database username and password for the MongoDB programatic API access
-Code Template Credits
-For the development of this milestone project 1 a website template was employed.
-The template contains a set of HTML, CSS, JavaScript files that can be altered as needed.
-The code was downloaded from the following website:

 http://preview.themeforest.net/item/chow-recipes-food-html5-template/full_screen_preview/9711524?ref=phdev